aio-libs/aiohttp/docs/web.rst

 If your code is published on PyPI, then the project name is most likely unique and safe to use as the key.
-Otherwise, something based on your company name/url would be satisfactory (i.e ``org.company.app``).
+Otherwise, something based on your company name/url would be satisfactory (i.e.
+``org.company.app``).